OpenDDS/OpenDDS/docs/devguide/dds_security.rst

     Sect<14.6>

 The signed governance document is used by the DDS Security built-in access control plugin in order to determine both per-domain and per-topic security configuration options for specific domains.
-For full details regarding the content of the governance document, see the OMG DDS Security specification section 9.4.1.2
+For full details regarding the content of the governance document, see :omgspec:`sec:9.4.1.2`.

 .. _dds_security--global-governance-model: